harshjn/OpenSensorDAQ/README.md

 In OpenSensorDAQ, we put the bias voltage and voltage measurement via the same circuit board, so as to remove fluctuations in the bias voltage by design.
 A low pass filter removes high frequency noise.

+The circuit diagrams are printed and the components soldered on the board.
+Electically shielded box is usually preferred.